 Amazon’s Echo family just keeps on growing.
-If you’ve got a gap somewhere in your house, there’s almost certainly an Alexa-infused gadget you can fill it with.
+If you’ve got a gap somewhere in your house, there’s almost certainly an Alexa-infused gadget you can fill with it.

 While it’s not perfect, the Echo Show 5’s impressive feature set and low price point make it the Echo Dot of smart displays, and the one most people should buy.

-The Echo Show 5’s diminutive form means it can fit pretty much anywhere you need it to.
-Just 3.4in tall and 2.9in deep, it’s easy to accommodate on a crowded kitchen top, your office desk or a bedside table.
+The Echo Show 5’s diminutive form means it can fit pretty much anywhere you need it.
+Just 3.4in tall and 2.9in deep, it’s easy to accommodate on a crowded kitchen top, your office desk or bedside table.
 Given its alarm clock credentials (more on that in a bit), I opted for the latter.

 The previous Echo Show was already a little on the unwieldy side.
 Next to its little brother it looks comically enormous.
 With its 5.5in display and big bezels, the Echo Show 5 look not unlike an iPhone 8 Plus being propped up on a portable Bluetooth speaker.
 The extra inch and a half it has on Lenovo’s Smart Clock makes a difference, though, and you’ll be able to comfortably glance at a BBC video news bulletin from across the room.